- Falcon Homeschool Program

 - Complete your ICAP or Pathway Plan (see your Counselor).

-- Apply to Pikes Peak Community College, apply for COF, and obtain Student “S” number.
+- Apply to Pikes Peak State College, apply for COF, and obtain Student “S” number.

 - Take NextGen Accuplacer exams (Writing and Math)

-- Take Next Gen Accuplacer at the PPCC Testing Center or contact your counselor for testing dates on your campus.
+- Take Next Gen Accuplacer at the PPSC Testing Center or contact your counselor for testing dates on your campus.

-- Untimed testing takes about 1-2 hrs; photo ID and “S” number required; no appointment necessary.
+- Untimed testing takes about 1-2 hrs; photo ID and “S” number required; appointments required until further notice.

 - To prepare for testing, go to Practice Tests (Students are ready to take Math Accuplacer toward the end of Geometry for Career Math and the end of Algebra 2 for College Algebra and up)